Call and speak to Jason Brady, specialist medical negligence solicitor. Find out if you can claim compensation.

 Where there is evidence of a stroke misdiagnosis due to GP negligence or hospital negligence and this has delayed treatment, causing you or your family member’s health to suffer – whether temporarily or permanently – making a claim for an undiagnosed stroke may represent the best option for providing financial security for your family and ensuring any necessary care can be paid for, both now and in the future.

 Claiming compensation for an undiagnosed stroke can greatly assist both the patient and their family, financially and otherwise.

 In more serious cases of stroke misdiagnosis, where patients have to take time off work or are unable to return to work at all following their stroke, the patient is likely to face both short and long-term financial uncertainty.
 These financial woes may be exacerbated if a partner or family member also has to take time off work to care for the patient.

 Making a claim for misdiagnosis of a stroke can provide you and your family with the financial security you need to move forward.

-Making a claim for stroke misdiagnosis may, if successful, see the patient recover compensation for their pain and suffering, loss of earnings due to being off work themselves, as well as potentially loss of earnings suffered by a family member who has had to take time-off or provide care.
-Claims for an undiagnosed stroke may also make financial provision for any on-going care that may be required.
+Making a claim for stroke misdiagnosis may if successful, see the patient recover compensation for their pain and suffering, loss of earnings due to being off work themselves, as well as potential loss of earnings suffered by a family member who has had to take time off or provide care.
+Claims for an undiagnosed stroke may also make financial provisions for any ongoing care that may be required.
 This may include daily care to be provided by a visiting care professional, private medical care and rehabilitation or care to be provided by a loved one, requiring them to work less or give up work completely.